-NOTE: It is extremely important to follow the format of the income statement and statement of financial position provided by the IAS.
-Current Assets in the statement of financial position will always be recorded in reverse order of liquidity.
-Liquidity is the ability of the business to convert its assets into cash so cash is the most liquid asset followed by the bank, followed by prepayments and accrued income, followed by receivables and the least liquid asset is inventory because until and unless the inventory is sold it cannot be converted into cash.
+NOTE: It is extremely important to follow the format of income statement and statement of financial statement of financial position provided by the IAS.
+Current Assets in statement of financial position will always be recorded in reverse order of liquidity.
+Liquidity is the ability of the business to convert its assets into cash so cash is the most liquid asset followed by the bank, followed by prepayments and accrued income, followed by receivables and the least liquid asset is inventory because until and unless inventory is sold it cannot be converted into cash.

 ADVANTAGES AND DISADVANTAGES OF OPERATING AS A SOLE TRADER: